opnfv/doctor/requirements/02-use_cases.rst

 Preventive actions based on fault prediction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The fault management scenario explained in Clause 2.1.1 can also be performed based on fault prediction.
+The fault management scenario explained in :ref:`uc-fault1` can also be performed based on fault prediction.
 In such cases, in VIM, there is an intelligent fault prediction module which, based on its NFVI monitoring information, can predict an imminent fault in the elements of NFVI.
 A simple example is raising temperature of a Hardware Server which might trigger a pre-emptive recovery action.
 The requirements of such fault prediction in the VIM are investigated in the OPNFV project "Data Collection for Failure Prediction" [PRED]_.

-This use case is very similar to "Fault management using ACT-STBY configuration" in Clause 2.1.1.
+This use case is very similar to :ref:`uc-fault1`.
 Instead of a fault detection (Step 1 "Fault Notification in" :num:`Figure #figure1`), the trigger comes from a fault prediction module in the VIM, or from a third party module which notifies the VIM about an imminent fault.
 From Step 2~5, the work flow is the same as in the "Fault management using ACT-STBY configuration" use case, except in this case, the Consumer of a VM/VNF switches to STBY configuration based on a predicted fault, rather than an occurred fault.

 NVFI Maintenance
 ----------------